gvaldambrini/storybook-router/README.md

 A [Storybook](https://storybook.js.org/) decorator that allows you to use your routing-aware components.
 You can simply use the library _link_ component within your story or you can write a real prototype of your application using `StoryRouter` in conjunction with the [story links addon](https://github.com/storybooks/storybook/tree/master/addons/links).

-The decorator currently supports [react-router](https://reacttraining.com/react-router/) v3 / v4 and [vue-router](https://router.vuejs.org/en/) v2.
+The decorator currently supports [react-router](https://reacttraining.com/react-router/) v4 and [vue-router](https://router.vuejs.org/en/) v2 / v3.

 ## Install

+    npm install --save-dev storybook-react-router

+or:

-    npm install --save-dev storybook-router
+    npm install --save-dev storybook-vue-router

 ## The StoryRouter decorator
 The decorator is actually a function which wraps the `Router` / `VueRouter` instance.
 It accepts two optional arguments that you can use if you want to build a prototype of your navigation within storybook or if you need more control over the router itself.
 For details, please refer to the specific documentation for [using with react-router](#usage-with-react-router) or [using with vue-router](#usage-with-vue-router).

-In its default behavior the decorator just log every routing action perfomed using the [storybook action logger](https://github.com/storybooks/storybook/tree/master/addons/actions).
-If you are fine with the default arguments you can add globally the `StoryRouter` decorator, however if you need to specify some of the arguments you have to use the decorator in every story that needs it.
+In its default behavior the decorator just log every route action perfomed using the [storybook action logger](https://github.com/storybooks/storybook/tree/master/addons/actions).
+If you are fine with the default arguments you can add globally the `StoryRouter` decorator, however if you need to specify some of the arguments you have to use the decorator for every story that needs it.

 ## Usage with react-router

-### A simple example with react-router v4
+### A simple example with react-router

 Suppose you have a component that uses react-router `Route` and `Link`: